PlasticTable/InteractiveModels/README.md

 # InteractiveModels
-Make random models that are pretty and interactive using mostly Python
+Make random models that are pretty and interactive using mostly Python (Jupyter Notebook)